 The annual event, hosted by the Texas A&M Department of Visualization at the MSC’s Bethancourt Ballroom, drew nearly 400 registered contestants in 2018 from across the nation aiming to win coveted game software licenses, develop their digital skills, meet fellow developers, and network with industry professionals who roam the game jam floor advising participants.

-At the 5 p.m., Oct.
-4 outset of this year’s Chillennium, the event’s theme will be announced, and contestants will then have 48 hours to develop games alone or in teams of up to four members using their own hardware with programming languages available online, loaded on their computers, or provided by contest organizers.
+At the outset of this year’s Chillennium, the event’s theme was announced, and contestants had 48 hours to develop games alone or in teams of up to four members using their own hardware with programming languages available online, loaded on their computers, or provided by contest organizers.

-After the 48-hour game development period, industry professionals, event sponsors and game players will play and rank the games in a variety of categories, including innovation, quality, completeness, design and sound.
-Contest organizers will award prizes that include highly-sought licenses for high-powered, professional-grade gaming software.
+After the 48-hour game development period, industry professionals, event sponsors and game players played and ranked the games in a variety of categories, including innovation, quality, completeness, design and sound.
+Contest organizers awarded prizes that included highly-sought licenses for high-powered, professional-grade gaming software.

 Chillennium’s success has enhanced the national prominence of the game design program at Texas A&M’s Department of Visualization.